BukolaOdunayo/FIFA-21-DATA-CLEANING-/README.md

   ## Name,Long_name and ID
   The dataset does not consist of duplicate data, so the next line of action was to check the data types of each column.
-Begining with the ID,Name and Long_name columns respectively, these columns had the right data type and didn't contain inconsistent data so it was left in its original state.
+Beginning with the ID,Name, and Long_name columns respectively, these columns had the right data type and didn't contain inconsistent data so it was left in its original state.

   ## Photo_Url and Player_Url
   The photo_Url and player_Url columns contained metadata about the players which includes a link to the players picture and a link to the players website respectively.I decided to delete these columns because they would not be relevant in the analysis phase.

   ## OVA,POT, AND BOV
-  The ova(overall analysis rating),POT(potential rating) and BOV(best overall) colunms contained numeric values and had a wrong data type, these columns ideally should have a percentage data type and be written as a percentage value according to the data dictionary.
+  The ova(overall analysis rating),POT(potential rating) and BOV(best overall) columns contained numeric values and had a wrong data type, these columns ideally should have a percentage data type and be written as a percentage value according to the data dictionary.
 To transform these colunmns I divided each colunmn by 100 and changed the data type to percentage.

   |OVA & POT Before     | OVA & POT After                |